GBLille/MassiveFold/README.md

 ### Multiple runs gathering

 We provide a `gather_runs.py` script in the `massivefold` folder that allows to collate the results of several runs.
 It gathers all the results and ranks them all.
+Run `python3 gather_runs.py -h` for help.

 We also provide an `extract_scores.py` script that allows to extract the scores from pickle files and create rankings (notably useful for interrupted runs).
+Run `python3 extract_scores.py -h` for help.

 ## Ligand screening with MassiveFold